joric/paste_to_ue/README.md

 Object matching algorithm currently uses weighted distances between a few points.
 Adjust delta to large value if objects don't match the templates (e.g. set to 1).
-If it doesn't fix it, try separating large mesh into smaller meshes by template type and match single templates.
+If it doesn't fix it, try separating the point cloud mesh into smaller meshes by template type and match single templates.

 #### Copy Transforms